lck/odoo-devops-tools/README.md

 Online virtual environment provisioning:

-- `--create-venv` — recreate `ROOT/venv` and refresh the wheelhouse; if `ROOT/venv` already exists, it is deleted and created again
+- `--create-venv` — recreate `ROOT/venv` and refresh the wheelhouse; if `ROOT/venv` already exists, it is deleted and created again.

 Offline deployment from a prebuilt wheelhouse: